Isabella Freedman Jewish Retreat Center, Falls Village, CT

 Studying text, integrated with women’s other ways of knowing, has helped me find places in Judaism where I can fully engage as a woman.

-The Kohenet Hebrew Priestess Institute reclaims powerful shamanic models of sacred service based on Jewish women’s spiritual leadership roles throughout the centuries, from biblical prophetess-priestesses to Talmudic healers and magicians to kabbalistic dream interpreters to modern feminist ritualists.
+The Kohenet Hebrew Priestess Institute reclaims powerful models of sacred service based on Jewish women’s spiritual leadership roles throughout the centuries, from biblical prophetess-priestesses to Talmudic healers and magicians to kabbalistic dream interpreters to modern feminist ritualists.
 By opening to the sacred feminine in Jewish sources, in the world around us, and in our own lives, we evolve an embodied, earth-based, and feminist Jewish practice.
 The Kohenet training program uses prayer, ritual, text study, and experiential learning to give women tools of spiritual leadership they can use in their own communities.

 Tuition for Kohenet is $1800, spread out over the 4 sessions of the Institute, at $450 per session.

-This tuition price does not include Room & Board for each of the four retreats, which are determined by your choice of housing.
+This tuition price does not include Room & Board for each of the four retreats, which are determined by your choice of accommodations.
 The rates below are inclusive of the tuition, room, and board costs.

 We strive to make our programs affordable to everyone.
-Limited scholarships are available, please see the scholarships tab for details.
+Limited scholarships are available; please see the scholarships tab for details.